furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   that bright morning as the early sun came warm to her shoulders and she looked down again from a height.
 The sickness eased inside her as she studied the lines of the symbols in the grey parking far below.
-She would not be sick again, not today.
+She would not be sick again today.
 She read the numbers between the lines on the far side of the parking to pass time as the nausea subsided.
 Near to the building the big white numbers were all covered up with years of